JiangpengHe/imbalanced_cil/Continual Learning with Pretrained Models/readme.md

-## This branch includes the implementation of our DGR under the continual learning setup using pre-trained models
+## This branch includes the implementation of our DGR under the continual learning setup using pre-trained models on various balanced datasets

 - `FineTune`: Baseline method which simply updates parameters on new tasks.